lamhydro/phydraulics/README.md

-# Simple pipe sytems
+# Pipe Hydraulics

 ## Aim

-This a repo to solve the three typical problems in pipe hydraulics:
+This a repo to solve the three typical problems for **permanent flow** in pipe hydraulics:

 1. **Type 1**: Revision of a simple pipe design.
 Here, given all the fluid, pipe and flow characteristics, **we estimate the discharte (Q)**.